Flat Posterior Does Matter For Bayesian Model Averaging: Bayesian Model Averaging with Flat Posterior

+\paragraph{Implicit Flatness Control} Eq.~\ref{eq:main_loss} implicitly controls sharpness by penalizing solutions that are sensitive to parameter perturbations.
+This can be formalized via a second-order Taylor expansion of the inner maximization:

+where $\lambda_1(H_{f_\theta})$ is the maximal eigenvalue of the Hessian.
+Thus, minimizing Eq.~\ref{eq:main_loss} inherently seeks solutions with lower sharpness, ensuring the variational posterior is concentrated in flatter regions of the loss landscape.

+\paragraph{KL-based Bayesian Perturbation Ball} Unlike deterministic optimizers such as SAM and FSAM, our method constrains the perturbation in distributional space via the KL-divergence, as shown in Eq.~\ref{eq:divergence}.
+This approach leverages local curvature information without expensive inner-loop optimization, making the method scalable and practical for large models.
+In addition, for Gaussian variational posteriors, the KL-based constraint naturally captures both mean and variance changes—providing a richer and more Bayesian-consistent notion of flatness.

-\cd{Notably, SA-BMA is a generalized version of SAM, FSAM, and NG under deterministic parameters, as shown in Theorem \ref{theorem:generalized_sabma}.
-In detail, using the diagonal FIM makes it equivalent to FSAM, and using the identity FIM makes it equivalent to SAM.
-Additionally, using a specific learning rate makes it equivalent to NG.} Proof of Theorem \ref{theorem:generalized_sabma} are provided in Appendix \ref{subsec:proof_of_theorem2}.
+\paragraph{Generalized version of geometric optimizers} FP-BMA is a generalized version of SAM and FSAM and approximates NG under deterministic parameters, as shown in Theorem~\ref{theorem:generalized_sabma}.
+Proof of Theorem~\ref{theorem:generalized_sabma} is provided in Appendix~\ref{subsec:proof_of_theorem2}.